Asymptotics for eigenvalues of one-dimensional Dirac operators in the weak coupling limit: Second-order expansion and the proof of Theorem

 On the other hand, if we take a contour approximating the boundary of a half-disc of radius $m$ centered at 0, we find that $g_\eps (\kappa)$ has exactly one zero inside this contour.
 Finally, for $|\kappa| > m$, there are no additional zeros. \end{proof}

-This concludes the proof of Theorem~\ref{thm:second_order}.
-As a final comment, let us outline the proof of Remark~\ref{rem:two-term-with-1st-moment}.
-The only step in the proof where the integrability of $|x|^2V(x)$ was needed, is in \eqref{eq:snd-moment-bound}.
+\begin{remark} As a final remark, let us outline what happens if we only assume $(1+|x|)V(x) \in L^1$.
+The only step in the proof where the integrability of $(1+|x|^2)V(x)$ was needed, is in \eqref{eq:snd-moment-bound}.
 By using that $M(z) - M^{(1)}(z)$ is a bounded operator (as a difference of bounded operators) and its kernel converges to zero pointwise, we obtain from dominated convergence

 This gives the expansion